jrhawley/PubPeerEdge/README.md

 1. Ensure that apps can be sideloaded in Edge.
     Go to Settings > Update & security > For developers, and select "Sideload apps" or "Developer mode"
-1. Load extension into Edge
-    ... > Extensions > Load Extension, and browse to this repo clone
+1. Load extension into Edge: ... > Extensions > Load Extension, and browse to this repo clone

 ## Packaging this application for the Microsoft Store